radhian/Chip-Orchestra/deploy/selfhosted-llm-rocm/README.md

 Expected result:

-1. `http://172.16.1.36:8005/v1/models` returns at least one model id.
+1. `http://172.16.100.2:10000/v1/models` returns at least one model id.
-2. `http://172.16.1.10:10000/v1/models` returns at least one model id.
+2. A minimal `/v1/chat/completions` request succeeds.
-3. A minimal `/v1/chat/completions` request succeeds against each endpoint.
+3. The served model list includes the id you plan to use from Chip Orchestra, ideally `Qwen3.8-27B-multimodal`.

-If either `/v1/models` is empty, fix the serving layer first by setting the server's served-model name / model alias.
+If `/v1/models` is empty, fix the serving layer first by setting the server's served-model name / model alias.
 For vLLM this is typically `--served-model-name <MODEL_ID>`; for ATOM it is also `--served-model-name <MODEL_ID>`.

 ### Phase 1 — recommended single-node RX 7900 XT deployment